kotope/aio_energy_management/README.md

 ### Configuration
 Configuration is done through configuration.yaml.<br>

-Either nordpool_entity or entsoe_entity must be set depending of which integration you want to use.
+Either nordpool_entity or entsoe_entity must be set, depending on which integration you want to use.

 Configuration parameters are shown below: